PyO3/pyo3/guide/src/function/signature.md

 The `#[pyfunction]` attribute also accepts parameters to control how the generated Python function accepts arguments.
 Just like in Python, arguments can be positional-only, keyword-only, or accept either. `*args` lists and `**kwargs` dicts can also be accepted.
 These parameters also work for `#[pymethods]` which will be introduced in the [Python Classes](../class.md) section of the guide.

 Like Python, by default PyO3 accepts all arguments as either positional or keyword arguments.
+Most arguments are required by default, except for trailing `Option<_>` arguments, which are [implicitly given a default of `None`](#trailing-optional-arguments).
 There are two ways to modify this behaviour:
   - The `#[pyo3(signature = (...))]` option which allows writing a signature in Python syntax.
   - Extra arguments directly to `#[pyfunction]`.
 (See deprecated form)